 - (ii) if the applicant is not the registered owner of the premises, a copy of legal title to the premises identifying the registered owner and a declaration from the registered owner of the premises certifying that use of the premises as for short term boarding and lodging by the applicant is permitted; - (c) if the premises are a strata lot, provide proof that the use of the premises for short term boarding and lodging is permitted by the applicable strata bylaws by providing a letter from the applicable strata council acknowledging that the use of the premises as for short term boarding and lodging by the applicant is permitted; and - (d) pay the required annual boarding and lodging licence fee specified in the Consolidated Fee Bylaw No. 8636 for the Short Term Boarding and Lodging Use category of this bylaw. - 2.5.2 Notwithstanding the forgoing, the provision of section 2.5.1 above do not apply where the short term boarding and lodging is provided on a not-for profit basis (for example cultural exchanges and sports hosting) by a person where the premises is their primary residence." - 2.
-Business Licence Bylaw No. 7360, as amended, is further amended at Part 3 by adding the following as a new Section 3.7B following the Section 3.7A:

-"3.7B BOARDING AND LODGING USE CATEGORY means the use of premises or facilities for Boarding and Lodging, as permitted by this bylaw, the Business Regulation Bylaw, and the Zoning Bylaw.".

-3. Business Licence Bylaw No. 7360, as amended, is further amended at Section 7.1 by adding the following as the definition of "boarding and lodging" in alphabetical order:

-"Boarding and Lodging means boarding and lodging as defined in the City's zoning bylaw.".

-4. Business Licence Bylaw No. 7360, as amended, is further amended at Section 7.1 by adding the following as the definition of "short term boarding and lodging" in alphabetical order:

-"Short Term Boarding means boarding and lodging, where the rental and Lodging period is less than 30 days.".

-5. Business Licence Bylaw No. 7360, as amended, is further amended at Section 7.1 by adding the following as the definition of "corporate registered owner in alphabetical order:

-"Corporate Registered means with respect to land, any corporation who is Owner the registered owner of an estate in fee simple.".

-"Individual Registered means an individual registered owner as defined in the City's zoning bylaw.".

-7. Business Licence Bylaw No. 7360, as amended, is further amended at Section 7.1 by adding the following as the definition of "registered owner" in alphabetical order:

-"Registered Owner means an individual registered owner or a corporate registered owner.".

-8. This Bylaw is cited as "Business Licence Bylaw No. 7360, Amendment Bylaw No. 10067.

-FIRST READING CITY OF RICHMOND

-SECOND READING APPROVED for content by originating

-THIRD READING Division

-ADOPTED APPROVED for legality by Solicitor

-IA
+Business Licence Bylaw No. 7360, as amended, is further amended at Part 3 by adding the following as a new Section 3.7B following the Section 3.7A: - "3.7B BOARDING AND LODGING USE CATEGORY means the use of premises or facilities for Boarding and Lodging, as permitted by this bylaw, the Business Regulation Bylaw, and the Zoning Bylaw." - 3.
+Business Licence Bylaw No. 7360, as amended, is further amended at Section 7.1 by adding the following as the definition of "boarding and lodging" in alphabetical order: - "Boarding and Lodging means boarding and lodging as defined in the City's zoning bylaw.". - 4.
+Business Licence Bylaw No. 7360, as amended, is further amended at Section 7.1 by adding the following as the definition of "short term boarding and lodging" in alphabetical order: - "Short Term Boarding means boarding and lodging, where the rental and Lodging period is less than 30 days.". - 5.
+Business Licence Bylaw No. 7360, as amended, is further amended at Section 7.1 by adding the following as the definition of "corporate registered owner in alphabetical order: - "Corporate Registered means with respect to land, any corporation who is the registered owner of an estate in fee simple.".

+6. - v No. 7360, as amended, is further amended at Section 7.1 by of "individual registered owner" and replacing it with the "Individual Registered Owner ed means an individual registered owner as defined in the City's zoning bylaw.".
+7. - v No. 7360, as amended, is further amended at Section 7.1 by ne definition of "registered owner" in alphabetical order: "Registered Owner means an individual registered owner or a corporate registered owner.".
+8. This Bylaw is cited as 10067.
+"Business Licence Bylaw No. 7360, Amendment Bylaw No. FIRST READING CITY OF SECO ND READING for c PPROVED content by riginating THIRI READING Division ADOP TED foi PPROVED or legality y Solicitor MAYOR CORPORATE OFFICER